 Do you Google ’email templates’?
 Or even ‘free email templates?’

 Googling templates can be dangerous.
 You won’t find a better-than-average way to start email conversations via Google.
 Because the Almighty G is everyone’s go-to source for subject line short-cuts.
 So basically, that’s a no, if you want your cold email and marketing emails to be a success anyway.

-So how about going with a special software?
-Tons of would be lead gen pros and sales people do that.
-Yet 95% of the people I meet and talk to have gone that route experienced a complete lack of success using the tips, advice and templates these softwares offer.
+So how about going with special software?
+Tons of would be lead gen pros, and salespeople do that.
+Yet 95% of the people I meet and talk to have gone that route, experienced a complete lack of success using the tips, advice and templates this software offer.

 Here’s why: The tips and advice are rubbish.
-There’s no other way to put it and we won’t single out any one provider.
+There’s no other way to put it, and we won’t single out any single provider.

 Yes, we admit, it seems logical … turning to specialist vendors providing sales email automation tools.
-Automations can be good.
-For some things.
+Automation can be good for some things.
 But cold email is not one of them.
 What people/organizations fail to realize is that trusting software vendors to write your emails ensures sending messages with sub-par email subject lines and pretty crappy copy.